YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/05-permissions/02-roles/README.md

 ---
-title: Company's organizational structure - basics
+title: Roles - Company's organizational structure
 description: In the system, there is a built-in Roles module that allows for mapping the company's organizational structure.
 keywords:
   - company